Is your web developer holding your website hostage?

-You might have heard this before: business owners (and sometimes even non-profit organizations) have lost control of their websites because they trusted too much on their developers and didn’t ask the right questions.
+You have probably heard this before: business owners (and sometimes even non-profit organizations) have lost control of their websites because they trusted too much on their developers and did not ask the right questions.

-Hiring a web developer (or an agency) is a big decision and you must ensure that they are (1) open, (2) honest, (3) care about your business and its brand image, before allowing someone to manage or develop your website.
+Hiring a web developer (or an agency) is a big decision and you better be sure that before you allow someone to manage or develop your website, they are open, honest and care about your business and it’s image.

-This series of articles is intended to show you some steps you can take in order to prevent this type of misfortune from happening to your business.
+This series of articles is intended to show you some steps you can take in order do prevent this type of misfortune from happening to your business.

 The situations presented above have been seen a lot over the years but all of them can be avoided by asking the right questions and not being afraid to request access to your web information.
 To sum up, these are the steps you should follow in order to prevent those situations:

 - Make sure you have a contract that outlines any work to be done and who owns what.

 - Purchase your OWN domain name then allow the developer access to it if needed.

 - If you are using a hosted platform like Wix, create your OWN account and then provide access to the developer.

 - If you decide to host with your developer – make sure you receive access to your hosting account (cPanel) when your website launches.